jboss-developer/jboss-eap-quickstarts/wsat-simple/README.md

 If you have not yet done so, you must [Configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts) before testing the quickstarts.

-Start the JBoss Server with the Custom Options
+Start the JBoss EAP Server with the Custom Options
 ----------------------

 First, edit the log level to reduce the amount of log output.
 This should make it easier to read the logs produced by this example.
 To do this add the